 Standards of Beauty

-I answered a question on standards of beauty on 29 July 2012.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on standards of beauty on Philosophy in Action Radio on 29 July 2012.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Isn't beauty in the eye of the beholder?
 In your November 13th, 2011 webcast discussion of aesthetic body modification, you rejected the idea that beauty is just a matter of personal taste or cultural norms.
 What's your view – and why?

 My Answer, In Brief: Standards of beauty for people and other creatures are properly based on the fundamental normative standard: the life of the organism, including its health.
 Nonetheless, within that range, people can have different personal preferences.

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed: